dafrimer/home-prediction-mlapp/README.md

 Look in model_artifacts for model Version i.e V[%Y%m%d_%H%M%S]

+Note:  You may see overfitting errors, as the trainer is currently built to mimic a data scientist running

 ``` docker compose --profile training run trainer python main.py --evaluate --model-version [model_version]```

 Output: